HardisonCo/.github/international/central-african-republic/cf-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with cf_Health systems in Central African Republic.
+This document outlines how HMS-MCP is integrated with cf-health systems in Central African Republic.